neurogenomics/NextFlowIntro/Readme.md

 * Run the R script in parallel so that each one receives a different input argument
 * Run an R script (by calling a file)
 * Run the process which calls the R script using a docker image
+* Demonstrate that the R script really is running in the docker image by using an image without R
 * Push our script to github and run it from our github repos
 * Run an R function (using a JSON file to define inputs)
 * Run an R function (passing a channel as inputs... which Nurun said is different to just passing arguments)